-Any files placed in a folder called StreamingAssets (case-sensitive) in a Unity project will be copied verbatim to a particular folder on the target machine.
-You can retrieve the folder using the Application.streamingAssetsPath property.
+Unity copies any files placed in the folder called StreamingAssets (case-sensitive) in a Unity Project verbatim to a particular folder on the target machine.
+To retrieve the folder, use the Application.streamingAssetsPath property.
 It’s always best to use

 Application.dataPath + "/StreamingAssets".